aniruddha-alkari/Q-and-A-ChatBOT/README.md

 # 🤖 Q&A ChatBOT

-### An Intelligent RAG-Based Question Answering Application using LangChain, HuggingFace Embeddings & Multiple LLMs
+### An Intelligent RAG-Based Question Answering Application using LangChain, HuggingFace Embeddings and Multiple LLMs

 <p align="center">